 Our bodies need iodine to make sure our thyroid gland and the hormones that regulate our metabolism work normally.
 Most bread in Australia and New Zealand is now required by law to use iodised salt in place of non-iodised salt, although bread labelled as ‘organic’ is exempt.

-It is expected this will ensure that most Australian adults and children will consume sufficient iodine.
+It is expected that this will make sure most Australian adults and children will consume sufficient iodine.
 This may not be the case for pregnant and breastfeeding women, who may need a dietary supplement.
 Low iodine status in the mother can affect the brain development of the child.

 Another good way to make sure you get enough iodine is to eat seafood at least once a week.
 However, some types of fish contain high levels of mercury, which is dangerous to a developing fetus.
 Pregnant women must take care when choosing the types of fish they eat during pregnancy to reduce this risk.